Arqiva: JFMG

 Arqiva purchased PMSE band manager JFMG 19 February 2009.
 JFMG were contracted by communications regulator Ofcom to provide spectrum management and licensing services for programme making and special events (PSME).
 In May 2015 Ofcom made the decision to end the contract with Arqiva and to insource the existing services.

 Recent activity

 OneVision DTT Licence application

 During 2009, Arqiva were involved in the possibility of provision of digital pay TV in Ireland.

+Digital radio

+In 2009, Arqiva bought Global Media & Entertainment's DAB multiplexes: the Digital One national broadcast and the Now Digital network of local multiplexes operating in England and Wales.
+It also part-owns the Sound Digital national multiplex alongside Bauer Media Audio UK and News Broadcasting.

 SeeSaw

 In March 2010, Arqiva invested in and launched a catch-up Internet television, IPTV service called SeeSaw.

 Subsequently the holding in the company was reduced to 25%.

 WiFi

 In July 2012, Arqiva bought Spectrum Interactive, a wholesale only WiFi provider.

 In 2016, Arqiva sold its WiFi business to Virgin Media.

 Sale of telecommunications business

 In October 2019, the company sold its telecommunication business to Cellnex.

 Change of ownership

 In June 2022, Digital 9 Infrastructure acquired a 48% stake in Arqiva from the Canada Pension Plan.